-10. Know When Not to Use Bokeh

-With that said there really isn’t much point in using bokeh for, let’s say, real estate photography or architecture when you need everything tack sharp.
-It is also very difficult to use a shallow depth of field in street photography, where you would miss a lot of action, probably lose sharpness and would not achieve the necessary scene layering (interesting foreground, middle and background).
+With that said there really isn’t much point in using bokeh for, let’s say, real estate or architecture photography when you need everything tack sharp.
+It is also very difficult to use a shallow depth of field in street photography, where you would miss a lot of action, probably lose sharpness and would not achieve the necessary scene layering (interesting foreground, middle

 When it comes to patterns, there are options beyond the perfect round and the polygonal bokeh shape.
 You can find creative ways to shape bokeh further.

 Create your own shape with either bokeh kits of shapes (hearts, stars, etc) or DIY shapes (have a look at #2 of these photography hacks)

-Second edition